tomakita/RetroCheck/example/README.md

 	Node<U> u, // An edge from u...
 Required.
 	Node<V> v, // ...to v.
 Required.
 	BiFunction<U, V, V> refinement, // The constraint represented by the edge.
 Required.
-	Probability probability, // The probability with which the edge is expressed in the data model.
+	Probability probability, // The probability with which the edge is expressed in the
+	// data model.
 Optional -- defaults to Probability.ALWAYS.
 	String setId) // The set of which this edge is a member.
-Optional -- defaults to a value which indicates that the edge is not part of any set.
+Optional -- defaults to a
+	// value which indicates that the edge is not part of any set.
 ```

 ### DataLoaders

 A `DataLoader` (implemented by `DefaultDataLoader` in the example) is how RetroCheck orchestrates the un/loading of data into and out of the system under test.
-The `loader` map loads loads each generated entity, and the `unloader` map unloads each generated entity.
+The `loader` map loads each generated entity, and the `unloader` map unloads each generated entity.
 In some cases, though, this won't be enough.
 For example, if the system under test generates and persists its own data during a test run, it may be necessary to make sure that data is deleted, too.
 To support this, `DefaultDataLoader` uses a `truncater` (specified as a map, just like `loader` and `unloader`), which specifies lambdas for doing ad-hoc cleanup, e.g. truncating a database table.

 ### Graphs